SwissOpenEM/ScopeMArchiver/README.md

 An archiver service that allows uploading dataset and registering it with [SciCat](https://scicatproject.github.io).
 It is built on
 [Prefect.io](prefect.io) to orchestrate the asynchronous jobs (called flows) to archive and retrieve datasets to/from the ETH LTS.

-The full setup is containerized and requires a SciCat instance (or a mocked instance) to run correctly.
+The full setup is containerized and requires a SciCat instance to run correctly.

 Refer to the [Github pages](#github-pages) for more details.